-The above power factor assumptions are also used in Intermediate Load and Light Load cases.
+The power factor assumptions are also used in Intermediate Load and Light Load cases.
 The power factor at the Minimum Load level is set at 0.998 leading at the distribution bus for all scaling load in New England with the exception of:

-Boston downtown load fed by Eversource that is set to a power factor of 0.978 lagging at the distribution bus
+Downtown Boston load served by Eversource is set to a power factor of 0.978 lagging at the distribution bus.

-Boston suburban load fed by Eversource this is set to unity power factor at the distribution bus
+Suburban Boston load served by Eversource is set to a power factor of 1.00 at the distribution bus.

-The non-scaling load includes mill loads in Maine, MBTA loads in Boston, railroad loads in Connecticut and other similar loads.
+The non-scaling load includes mill loads in Maine, Massachusetts Bay Transportation Authority (MBTA) loads in Boston, railroad loads in Connecticut, and other similar loads.

-ISO-NE Operating Procedure 17, Load Power Factor Correction, discusses load power factor and describes the annual survey done to measure compliance with acceptable load power factors.
+ISO New England Operating Procedure No. 17 (OP 17), Load Power Factor Correction, discusses load power factor in more detail and describes the annual survey done to measure compliance with acceptable load power factors.

 Load Models

-Steady-State
+Steady State

-In steady-state studies, loads are modeled as constant MVA loads, comprised of active (“real”) P and reactive (“imaginary”) Q loads.
-They are modeled by the Transmission Owners based on historical and projected data at individual buses, modeling equivalent loads that represent line or transformer flows.
+In steady state studies, loads are modeled as constant MVA loads, comprised of active (real) P and reactive (imaginary) Q loads.
+The distributions of Participating Transmission Owners’ loads are based on historical and projected data at individual buses, modeling equivalent loads that represent line or transformer flows.
 These loads may be modeled at distribution, sub-transmission, or transmission voltages.

 Transient Stability